+• deposits and other borrowings from related parties.

+Exclude:

+• debt securities issued to related parties that are resident entities; and

+• other accounts payable (e.g. fees and commissions payable) from

+related parties.

+Item 6.4 Report certificates of deposit, which are a category of debt securities

+that are issued at a discount to face value.

+Include negotiable certificates of deposit and non-negotiable certificates

+of deposit.

-Item 6.3 Report intra-group deposits .
+Item 6.5 Report short term borrowings.

 Include:

-deposits and other borrowings from related parties.

-Frank.

-Exclude: debt securities issued to related parties that are resident entities; and other accounts payable (e.g. fees and commissions payable) from related parties.

-Item 6.4 Report certificates of deposit.

-Certificates of deposit are a category of debt securities that are issued at a discount to face value.

-Include negotiable certificates of deposit and non-negotiable certificates of deposit.

-Item 6.5 Report short-term borrowings.

-Include: securities sold under agreements to repurchase; subordinated loans with a residual maturity of 12 months or less; treasury related short-term borrowings from other banks; promissory notes with a residual maturity of 12 months or less; and commercial paper with a residual maturity of 12 months or less.
+• securities sold under agreements to repurchase;

+• subordinated loans with a residual maturity of 12 months or less;

+• treasury related short-term borrowings from other banks;

+promissory notes with a residual maturity of 12 months or less; and commercial paper with a residual maturity of 12 months or less.

+• commercial paper with a residual maturity of 12 months of less.

+Exclude:

-Exclude: negotiable and transferable certificates of deposits; subordinated loans, promissory notes, commercial paper with a residual maturity greater than 12 months; and deposits.
+• negotiable and transferable certificates of deposits;

+• subordinated loans, promissory notes, commercial paper with a

+residual maturity greater than 12 months; and

+• deposits.
-Item 6.6 Report long term borrowings.

-This is the face value of all debt securities, loans and borrowings that have a residual term to maturity of more than one year.
+Item 6.6 Report the face value of all debt securities, loans and borrowings that have a residual term to maturity of more than one year.

 Include:

 • secured and unsecured borrowings;

+• financial lease agreements;

-financial lease agreements;term and commercial loans;
+• term and commercial loans;

-mortgages;
+• mortgages;

 • bonds;

 • debentures;

-unsecured notes;fixed-interest securities;
+unsecured notes; fixed-interest securities;

-medium-term notes;
+Inxed-interest securities; medium-term notes;

-• inflation-indexed bonds;
+inflation-indexed bonds;

-• floating-rate notes;
+floating-rate notes;

-other floating-rate debt securities;mortgage-backed bonds;
+• other floating-rate debt securities;

+• mortgage-backed bonds;

-asset-backed bonds;
+• asset-backed bonds;

-Euro notes and bonds;
+• Euro notes and bonds;

-• non-participating preference shares (a special type where the holder has no entitlement to a share in the residual value on dissolution of

-the issuing company); and

-subordinated bonds and notes.

-Exclude:

-• loan capital (e.g. subordinated loans)

-• hybrid securities;

-trading derivatives;

-convertible notes prior to conversion;

-• negotiable and transferable certificates of deposit; • subordinated debt issues with a residual maturity of 12 months or less; • promissory notes with a residual maturity of 12 months or less; • commercial paper with a residual maturity of 12 months or less; and • short-term debt securities from the parent entity, controlled entities, associated entities, joint venture entities and other branches under the same parent entity.
-Itam (7 Depart logge and advances to related nextice.
-This is the value of all short Item 6.7 Report loans and advances to related parties.
-This is the value of all short and long term loans , advances and borrowings to related parties.
-Item 6.8 Report income tax liability.
-Recognition of current and deferred tax liabilities are to be made in 7 (0 accordance with AASB 112 Income Taxes.
+non-participating preference shares (a special type where the holder has no entitlement to a share in the residual value on dissolution of the issuing company); and subordinated bonds and notes.
+Exclude: loan capital (e.g. subordinated loans) hybrid securities; trading derivatives; convertible notes prior to conversion; negotiable and transferable certificates of deposit; subordinated debt issues with a residual maturity of 12 months or less; promissory notes with a residual maturity of 12 months or less; commercial paper with a residual maturity of 12 months or less; and Item 6.7 Report the value of all short and long term loans, advances and borrowings to related parties.
+Item 6.8 Report income tax liability.Recognition of current and deferred tax liabilities are to be made in accordance with AASB 112.
 Item 6.9 Report provisions.
-Include: • dividends; • employee entitlements (this should be reported in accordance with AASB 119 Employee Benefits); ± • • • • • • • • • • • • • • • • • • • • non-lending losses (such as fraud, litigation, self insurance); • restructuring costs; • leased premises surplus to current requirements; and specific provision for off-balance sheet credit related commitments.
-Item 6.10 Report creditors and other liabilities.
-This is all other liabilities not separately identified in the form e.g. unearned fees, interest and commission received in advance but not recognised as earned for accounting purposes; and accruals.
-Item 6.11 Report the face value of all loan capital and hybrid securities.
-Classification is to be consistent with AASB 132 and AASB 7.
-Include: preference shares;
+Include: • dividends; • employee entitlements (this should be reported in accordance with AASB 119); • non-lending losses (such as fraud, litigation, self insurance); • restructuring costs; • leased premises surplus to current requirements; and specific provision for off-balance sheet credit related commitments.
+Item 6.10 Report all other liabilities not separately identified in the form.
+E.g. unearned fees, interest and commission received in advance but not recognised as earned for accounting purposes; and accruals.
+Item 6.11 Report the face value of all loan capital and hybrid securities.Classification is to be consistent with AASB 132 and AASB 7.Include:• preference shares;

-convertible notes; and loans of a residual maturity of more than one year. --
+rtible notes; and of a residual maturity of more than one year.